Preparing Your Images

 Posting full-size pictures on Instagram is easy, no matter whether you’re uploading from a desktop or mobile device.

-With the right step-by-step guide, you’ll be able to post your photos in full resolution, enjoy high-quality visuals, and show off your artwork and more on Instagram.
-Let’s take a look at how to upload your full-size pictures on Instagram.
+With the right step-by-step guide, you can post your photos in full resolution, enjoy high-quality visuals, and show off your artwork and more on Instagram.
+Let’s look at how to upload your full-size pictures on Instagram.

 Write a caption